Sport in Eritrea

 Sports in Eritrea primarily consist of football, cycling, and long-distance running.

 Football is a popular recreational sport (as it is across the continent), and at a professional level it is played under the authority of the Eritrean National Football Federation.
-However, Eritrea is best-known on the international stage for cycling and running.
+However, Eritrea is best known on the international stage for cycling and running.

 History

-Football and cycling were both introduced by Italians during the Italian Eritrea period of the late-19th to mid-20th centuries.
-The 21st century has seen Eritrea become a long-distance running competitor of Ethiopia and Kenya.
+Football and cycling were both introduced by Italians during the Italian Eritrea period, from the late-19th to mid-20th centuries.
+In the 21st century, Eritrea has emerged as a long-distance running competitor alongside Ethiopia and Kenya.

 Running

 Though it is newer to the sport than fellow East African nations Ethiopia and Kenya, Eritrea has produced many successful long-distance runners since its independence.
 Most notable is Zersenay Tadese, who won Eritrea's first Olympic medal at the 2004 Summer Olympics.
 He held the half-marathon world record for over eight years, and remains in the all-time top ten for both the 10,000 metres and the half-marathon.
 Other notable runners include Ghirmay Ghebreslassie, Yonas Kifle, Nebiat Habtemariam, and Weini Frezghi.